Summary of the paper “Well-Classified Examples are Underestimated in Classification with Deep Neural Networks” of AAAI 2022

 1. A bonus loss is proposed, symmetric to log-likelihood function

-\[L_O = -\log p(y \vert x) + \log (1 - p(y \vert x))\]
+\[L_O = -\log p(y \vert x) + \log (1 - p(y \vert x))\]2.
+The bonus function is truncated to linear function;

 I think this is made for technical reasons.
 First, $\log (1 - p(y \vert x))$ diverges to minus inf if p gets to one, it’s the main objective of the learning.
 So, $\log (1 - p(y \vert x))$ is replaced by a linear function and to be continuous with $\log (1 - p(y \vert x))$.